dougwithseismic/patrianna-tasks-fe-games/README.md

 - Clean, readable code.
 - Ability to create pixel-perfect designs from Figma
 - Understanding of React & State Management
-- Modern approach to state management and React best practices.
+- Modern approach to React best practices.
 - Bonus points for using `nextjs` optimization features such as `next/image`

 ### Game Rules